 Link to Commonwealth War Graves Site: www.cwgc.org/find-war-dead/casualty/145246/

-Insufficient detail to allow identification of Joseph Jones on the census returns.
+There is insufficient detail to allow identification of Joseph Jones on the 1911 Census returns.

-The 'Soldier's Effects' papers on ancestry.co.uk shows that Joseph died in the 17th Casualty Clearing Station, his wounds were recorded on his Pension Card as "Gunshot wound - frontal skull".
-At the time of his death, and for most of the war, this was at Remy Sidings which was the hospital area adjacent to Lijssenthoek Military Cemetery, Poperinge where he is buried.
+Joseph Jones died from his wounds on 2nd September at the 17th Casualty Clearing Station, his wounds were recorded on his Pension Card as "Gunshot wound - frontal skull".
+At the time of his death, and for most of the war, 17 CCS was at Remy Sidings which was the hospital area adjacent to Lijssenthoek Military Cemetery, Poperinge, where he is buried.
 As Remy Sidings was 10 miles to the west of Hooge, it is likely that Joseph was wounded during the artillery duels of the 1st or 2nd September.